Oberaar Glacier

 Oberaar Glacier on the left and Unteraar Glacier on the right.
 Image From Google Earth.

-Henri's father would surely had understood what he meant and as they were both friends of Louis Agassiz, they probably had the Hôtel des Neuchâtelois in mind.
-The Hôtel des Neuchâtelois was a grand name for a stone and wood structure that Louis Agassiz used to study the Aar galciers.
+Henri's father, Albert would surely have understood what he meant and as they were both friends of Louis Agassiz, and he probably had the Hôtel des Neuchâtelois in mind when Henri described the hut in question.
+The Hôtel des Neuchâtelois was a grand name for a stone and wood structure that Louis Agassiz used for shelter while studying the Aar galciers.

 From Appleton's cyclopædia of American biography in reference to Agassiz